nucypher/taco-web/website/docs/Conditions.md

   }
 ```

-### Function call of non standard Contract
+### Function call of nonstandard Contract
-In this example we will check that the user is staking `T` Threshold Token.
+In this example, we will check that the user is staking `T` Threshold Token.
 The Threshold staking contract is located at [`0x01B67b1194C75264d06F808A921228a95C765dd7`](https://etherscan.io/address/0x01b67b1194c75264d06f808a921228a95c765dd7#readProxyContract).
-The function we wish to call is `stakes` which takes an `address` as it's parameter.
+The function we wish to call is `stakes` which takes an `address` as its parameter.
 We need to provide the `contractAddress`, `functionName`, `functionParams`, and `functionAbi` when defining the condition.

 ```js